hyperledger/indy-node/docs/requests.md

         - `from` (base58-encoded string):
-             Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
+             Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 byte DID value.
              It may differ from `did` field for some of transaction (for example NYM), where `did` is a target identifier (for example, a newly created DID identifier).